If you’re one of the thousands of women in the UK currently taking Valproate, new guidance shows that you may need to stop taking the treatment.

 Valproate and birth defects

 Valproate can cause serious harm to unborn babies.
 Babies can suffer from birth defects, as well as other issues in later development.
-The risk to unborn babies is higher with Valproate than other Epilepsy treatments.
+The risk to unborn babies is higher with this drug than other Epilepsy treatments.
 Even small doses can put your baby’s health at risk.

 These birth defects include: